adnan12398/handas-laptop/README.md

 # handas-laptop

-landing page in html and css
+simple landing page in html and css